Greymouth murder: Aaron Potts jailed for life after brutal killing of Barbara Quinn

 Potts followed.

-"The victim reacted with surprise and anger at his arrival, wanting him to leave," the Crown summary of facts says.
+"The victim reacted with surprise and anger at his arrival, wanting him to leave," the Crown said.

 What happened next makes for disturbing reading.